 Under TXOP sharing relay operation as described in 9.49.3 (Procedures of TXOP sharing for relay operation):

 If an MPDU is transmitted by a STA associated with a relay AP under TXOP sharing relay operation, and the PARTIAL_AID in the PHY-RXSTART.indication primitive that occurs within RxPHYStartDelay(#2873) is identical to the PARTIAL_AID corresponding to the BSSID of the root AP then the reception shall be accepted as a successful acknowledgment (#Ed) of the MPDU transmission.
+If the PARTIAL_AID is equal to to 0 then the STA shall consider the MPDU as successful acknowledgement only if it is an RTS frame with RA frame equal to the BSSID of the root AP.

 In addition, when an AP transmits an MPDU to a Relay STA under TXOP sharing relay operation and the PARTIAL_AID in the PHY-RXSTART.indication primitive that occurs within aRxPHYStartDelay(#2873) is identical to the PARTIAL_AID corresponding to the DA of the transmitted MPDU shall be accepted as a successful acknowledgment (#Ed) of the MPDU transmission.
+If the PARTIAL_AID is equal to to 0 then the STA shall consider the MPDU as successful acknowledgement only if it is an RTS frame with RA frame equal to the DA.